Born on April 15, 2002

 Arrived at Mission: Wolf on August 29, 2006

 Daisy arrived at Mission: Wolf in 2006.
-In the years that she has been here, Daisy has lived with several different male wolves.
+In the first few years, Daisy lived with several different male wolves.
 At first, she had little idea how to relate to other wolves because she was raised with dogs in Virginia.
 She was very rough and dominated her first two mates, who were both hot headed male wolves around people.
 Daisy knew how to put them in their place and yet still be gentle around her caretakers.

 In 2013, we introduced her to a timid male named Fenris.
 When she challenged him for food, he actually stood his ground and surprised her.
 She soon gained new respect and became playful with the young male.
-He is now much happier, and Daisy found a friend to calmly share her time with.
-She has gained confidence and now comes up to the fence regularly to greet our staff members.
-She is a very sweet wolf-dog that has adjusted well to life here at the refuge.
+He became much happier, and Daisy found a friend to calmly share her time with.
+She gained confidence and would come up to the fence regularly to greet our staff members.
+She was a very sweet wolf-dog that has adjusted well to life here at the refuge.

-Daisy has been slowly losing her eyesight due to Pannus – she lost sight in one eye completely in the summer of 2010.
-Although we know her sight is limited, she does not.
-Her wild instincts allow her to run through her wooded landscape freely, and she seldom stumbles – a feat that most humans would be challenged to do without eyesight.
+Daisy slowly lost her eyesight due to Pannus – she lost sight in one eye completely in the summer of 2010.
+Although we knew her sight is limited, she did not.
+Her wild instincts allowed her to run through her wooded landscape freely, and she seldom stumbled – even in her final days.
+She passed away at the age of sixteen on a hot summer day, as a blanket of thunderous clouds floated overhead.